Balanced Independent and Dominating Sets on Colored Interval Graphs: Algorithmic Results for the Balanced Independent Set

 The key observation here is that there are at most $O((f+1)^k)$ many different valid cardinality vectors as there are only $k$ colors and we are interested in at most $f$ intervals per color.
 In the following let $U_j$, $j\in \{1,\ldots,n\}$, be the union of all valid cardinality vectors of the first $j$ intervals in $\mathcal I$.
+Furthermore, we store for each $u \in U_{j}$ one representative interval set with $u$ as its cardinality vector.

 Let $U_0 = \{(0,\ldots,0)\}$ in the beginning.
-To compute an $f$-balanced independent set the algorithm simply iterates over all right endpoints of the intervals in $\mathcal I$ and in the $i$-th step computes $U_i$ as $U_i = \{ u + \hat{e}_{\coloring(I_i)} \mid u\in$ $U_{prev(I_i)}$ $\mathrm{ and } u+\hat{e}_{\coloring(I_i)} \mathrm{ is a valid cardinality vector} \} \cup U_{i-1}$.
-Checking if a new cardinality vector is valid can be done easily by remembering for each $u \in U_{i-1}$ one representative interval set with $u$ as its cardinality vector.
+To compute an $f$-balanced independent set the algorithm simply iterates over all right endpoints of the intervals in $\mathcal I$ and in the $i$-th step computes $U_i$ as the set consisting of all valid cardinality vectors of the union $\{ u + \hat{e}_{\coloring(I_i)} \mid u\in U_{prev(I_i)}\} \cup U_{i-1}$.
+Correspondingly, we update the representative interval sets for $U_{i}$.
 Finally, we check the cardinality vectors in $U_n$ and return \emph{true} in case there is one cardinality vector $w \in U_n$ with entries being all $f$ and \emph{false} otherwise.
-Moreover, the representative interval set of $w$ builds an $f$-balanced independent set. \old{An $f$-balanced independent set can be easily retrieved by backtracking the decisions we made to compute the cardinality vector.}
+Moreover, the representative interval set of $w$ is an $f$-balanced independent set.